 THE ENTREPRENEUR WHO GAVE THE CARIBBEAN COMMUNITY A VOICE

-After volunteering to work on a community newspaper, Maccall launched The Voice in 1982, an influential British weekly newspaper focusing on the Black issues and interests in Britain.
+After volunteering to work on a community newspaper, McCalla launched The Voice in 1982, an influential British weekly newspaper focusing on the Black issues and interests in Britain.
 The paper explored racism in all its forms at a time of racial unrest in the country.
-The paper went on to launch the careers of television interviewers and producers, novelist, publishers and broadsheet journalists.
+The paper went on to launch the careers of TV interviewers, TV producers, novelists, publishers and broadsheet journalists.

 McCalla spent his last years living on the Sussex coast in a modest house, having to exchange his Mercedes for a Volvo after being repeatedly stopped by the police.